 the cancer's growth or relieve symptoms.
 Often the medicines are given through a

-needle in your vein, and your blood vessels carry the medicines through your body.
+needle in your vein.
+Your blood vessels carry the medicines through your body.

-Sometimes the medicines are available as pills you can swallow.
-Sometimes they are
+Sometimes the medicines are available as pills.
+And sometimes they are

 given as a shot, or injection.